dfinity/nns-dapp/release/PROPOSAL.md

 ## Change Log:

 * Render 32 byte hashes in proposals as strings rather than byte arrays
+* New JSON payload renderer
 * Refactor the configuration to suport more testing scenarios
 * Hide "remove hotkeys" if the user is not the controller
+* Prepare to render the Neurons tab using svelte
 * Fix CSP domains

 ## Commit log: